transkatgirl/KatVisualizer/README.md

 Usage information for the standalone binary can be found by running it with the `--help` command (keep in mind that not all available CLI flags are relevant to this program).
 You will likely want to use the `--input-device` and `--output-device` CLI flags.

+### Performance

+The visualizer uses different threads for different tasks.
+The audio thread performs DSP on audio samples provided by the plugin host, and the render thread uses the resulting data to render a visualization.

+Only one thread can access the shared data at a time: When the render thread is generating a spectrogram, the audio thread cannot continue processing, and vice versa.
+However, the different threads try to do as much of their work as possible before locking the shared data and try to lock it for the minimum amount of time necessary.

+#### Interpreting performance counters

+If you're having performance or latency issues, enabling performance counters can help you troubleshoot the issue.

+- processing = Proportion of the available time budget spent processing audio.
+	- Affected by rasterize time
+	- Affected by the following settings:
+		- Update rate
+		- Resolution
+		- Use NC method
+- rasterize = Proportion of the processing time taken up by the render thread.
+	- Affected by the following settings:
+		- Spectrogram duration
+		- Bargraph averaging
+		- Bargraph height (setting this to 1 disables the spectrogram, setting this to 0 disables the bargraph)
+		- Update rate
+		- Resolution
+	- Affected by processing time
+- buffering = Time spent waiting for the render thread to get data from the audio thread.
+	- Affected by plugin buffer size (set by the host, or the `-p` flag in standalone mode)
+	- Affected by processing time
+- frame = Time between each frame.
+	- This is rarely the issue.
+Generally, the appearance of dropped frames is caused by high buffering time, not a variance in frame times.
+	- Affected by buffering time & rasterize time
+		- These only increase the frame time when they exceed what can be compensated for by the renderer.

 ## TODOs

 - [ ] Finish adding usage information